TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 7/Judges 7.11.md

 ---

-and thou shalt hear what they say; and afterward shall thy hands be strengthened to go down into the camp.
-Then went he down with Purah his servant unto the outermost part of the armed men that were in the camp.
+and you shall hear what they say; and afterward your hands will be strengthened to go down into the camp."
+Then went he down with Purah his servant to the outermost part of the armed men who were in the camp.